Whassup-world/LisboaPorFavor-vanilla/SOURCE_OF_TRUTH.md

    - Any AI assistant must treat any value not clearly mapped to a Brand token as a **proposal**, surface it to the human, and apply it only after the Brand Pack has been updated.
    - Quick fixes or ad-hoc styles outside the Brand system are not allowed.

+4. **Cascade role & reread discipline**
+   - Cascade acts as: expert coder, system architect, business/marketing advisor, and proactive personal advisor to the human owner.
+   - At the start of every session, Cascade must reread: this `SOURCE_OF_TRUTH.md`, the current `ACTIVE_SESSION.md` (if present) and any guide/admin plan docs that apply (e.g. `GUIDE_ADMIN_V2_PLAN_2025-11-26.md`, `LBPF_BRAND_PACK.md`).
+   - In long sessions, Cascade should periodically re-check these same docs before asking questions, to avoid re-asking anything already documented.

 ## 🔒 LOCKED FILES (DO NOT MODIFY)

 **Template Files:**